khanlab/labelmerge/docs/getting_started/docker.md

 ### Explanation

-Everything prior to the container (`khanlab_labelmerge_latest.sif`) are arguments to Docker and after are to Lablemerge itself.
+Everything prior to the container (`khanlab_labelmerge_latest.sif`) are arguments to Docker and after are to Labelmerge itself.
 The first three arguments to Docker are to enable interactive mode (`-it`), run and subsequently remove the Docker container upon completion (`--rm`) and mount the the directoty (`-v c:\Users\username\Downloads\labelmerge\test`) to a directory within the